Jeep Flat Towing Guide

 Jeep Wrangler

 The new Jeep Wrangler is probably the most popular choice among cars that can be flat-towed.
 Why?
 Because it’s easy to safely prepare a Wrangler for a worry-free highway journey behind your RV.
+In fact, flat-towing capability has long been a staple of the Wrangler’s design—with all Wrangler models from 1992 through 2022 officially endorsed for flat-towing.
+That means whether you’re driving the latest model or rolling with a seasoned classic, your Wrangler is ready to follow your RV wherever adventure calls.
 Here’s how to do it, directly from the Wrangler owner’s manual:

 - Shift the automatic transmission to Park (for manual-transmission models, put into gear)